White-fronted Geese mingle with Greylegs and the occasional Coot

-With their sheltered, nutrient-rich ponds on either side of the River Maas, Hedelse Bovenwaard and Empelse Waard offer an ideal biotope for waterfowl.
+With sheltered, nutrient-rich ponds located on either side of the River Maas, the nature reserves Hedelse Bovenwaard and Empelse Waard offer a healthy biotope for large waterfowl like geese and swans.

 1